Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Look at your brainstorming and decide your main answer.

 Example: How does divorce affect children?
 Divorce causes children to feel insecure.

 Now go back to your brainstorming.
 What are the best reasons for your answer?
 Try to pick at least three.
 Add these to your thesis.

 Example: How does divorce affect children?
 Divorce causes children to feel insecure because they often have a lower standard of living after the divorce, they feel less secure in relationships, and they worry about the future.

 5. Add Emphasis

-Steps 1-4 will make a very strong thesis, but if you want to bump it up to the next level you can do two more steps: tell how your view contrasts with other people, and use intensifying transitions like "in reality" or "in fact."
+Steps 1-4 will help you build a solid thesis, but if you want to bump it up to the next level, you can do two more steps: tell how your view contrasts with other people, and use intensifying transitions like "in reality" or "in fact."

 Example Format: Thesis Question.
 Although (what many people might answer), in reality (your answer) because: (your three or more reasons).